deerel/TargaImageMakerForCpp/README.md

 auto image(ti::TgaImage(128, 256));
 ```

-Fill the entire image with gray.
+Fill the entire image with grey.
 The values for red, green and blue will all be set to 128.
 ```cpp
 image.fill(128);
 ```